 Common risk factors of OCD include:

-Research suggests there is a link between a family history of anxiety or depression and the onset of OCD.
-People who have a direct family member who suffer from one of the following are at increased risk of suffering from OCD themselves:
+Research suggests there is a link between a family history of OCD and the onset of OCD in adolescents.
+People who have a direct family member who suffer from OCD are at increased risk of suffering from OCD themselves.
+They are also at higher risk if they have a family history of anxiety or depression.

 Someone who suffers from OCD may have been brought up in an environment with strict rules.
 A person who were brought up by disciplinarian parents are at increased risk of suffering from OCD.
 People who grew up in abusive homes are also at increased risk for developing OCD.